trcosner/AppointmentMaker/README.md

+# Appointment Maker

-The purpose of this application is to explore a technology stack including the following technologies:
+The purpose of the Appointment Maker application is to explore a technology stack including the following technologies:

-1. NodeJS
+    1 NodeJS
-2. ReactJS OR your preferred Javascript framework
-3. The Flux pattern (if using React)
+    2 ReactJS
+    3 Flux

+You can also:
+  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
+  - Drag and drop files into Dillinger
+  - Export documents as Markdown, HTML and PDF

 While this is not my dominant stack (I come from a mostly angular background) I felt that it was important to learn and understand the technologies mentioned.
 Plus ReactJS is just plain fun.